vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_HTML_GENERATION.md

-# Chapter 3: Converting Movie Data to HTML
+# Converting Movie Data to HTML

 In this chapter, we will create a JavaScript module that converts the movie data into HTML markup.
 This module will generate the necessary HTML structure for each movie card based on the movie data imported from the `movies-data.js` file.

+> 📖 Vocabulary: Serialization
+>
+> Serialization refers to the process of converting an object or data structure into a format that can be stored, transmitted, or reconstructed later.
+In this project, the JavaScript objects representing the movie data are being converted into an HTML string format.
+This process of converting the movie objects to HTML is a form of serialization.

 ## Step 1: Create the `movie-converter.js` Module